 Acer Therapeutics Highlights Key 2022 Achievements and Pipeline Advancements, and Provides Anticipated 2023 Milestones

-NEWTON, MA – January 09, 2023 – Acer Therapeutics Inc. (Nasdaq: ACER), a pharmaceutical company focused on the acquisition, development and commercialization of therapies for serious, rare and life-threatening diseases with significant unmet medical needs, today announced a corporate update and provided anticipated key development milestones for 2023.
+NEWTON, MA – January 09, 2023 – Acer Therapeutics Inc. ACER, a pharmaceutical company focused on the acquisition, development and commercialization of therapies for serious, rare and life-threatening diseases with significant unmet medical needs, today announced a corporate update and provided anticipated key development milestones for 2023.

 "The U.S. approval of OLPRUVA™ (sodium phenylbutyrate) for oral suspension by the U.S. Food and Drug Administration (FDA) is a culmination of Acer's collective efforts and ongoing dedication to develop and provide new treatments to patients suffering from rare diseases.
 Moreover, OLPRUVA™'s approval marks a significant milestone for patients in need, offering a new, responsibly priced sodium phenylbutyrate treatment option, that will be supported by Navigator by Acer Therapeutics, our patient services program designed to support patients and caregivers," stated Chris Schelling, CEO and Founder of Acer.
 "Our commitment to patients is the cornerstone of our mission, and we are proud to have secured our first FDA approval.
 We look forward to providing further updates in due course as the commercial launch of OLPRUVA™ progresses."